TMV for New-Car Shopping

-Now that you know what TMV is and where to find it, here are some tips about using it to help you get a great deal.
+Now that you know what TMV is and where to find it, here are some tips about using it to help you get a good deal.

 Other buyers just want to cut to the chase and will be satisfied with a fair deal, if not the absolutely lowest price on a car.
-If this is your style, offer to pay TMV and explain to the salesperson that Edmunds.com, a respected car-shopping information source, says this is an average price.
-It helps to have a printout of the TMV price handy, or have the TMV information ready to display on a computer or mobile phone as you talk.
+If this is your style, offer to pay TMV.
+It helps to have a printout of the TMV price handy, or have the TMV information ready to display on a smartphone as you talk.

 There is no guarantee the salesperson will accept your offer to pay the TMV price.
 TMV, while accurate, isn't infallible.
 There will be times when we don't have enough data to give accurate results or there is a trend that isn't being reflected in the data.
 In these cases, it's best to get your own "real-world" TMV.
 Talk to three dealerships to get price quotes.
 This tactic should give you an idea of the car's actual selling price.